 Gastric Sleeve Surgery Results: What to Expect

-Individuals who get a laparoscopic sleeve gastrectomy can lose around 40% to 50% of their body weight within a year or two.2 Those with an endoscopic sleeve gastroplasty generally lose 12% to 20% of their body weight within a year.3 With either procedure, you'll need to follow a healthy diet and exercise plan to maintain your results.2
+Individuals who get a laparoscopic sleeve gastrectomy can lose 40% to 50% of their body weight within a year or two.2 Those with an endoscopic sleeve gastroplasty generally lose 12% to 20% of their body weight within a year.3 With either procedure, you'll need to follow a healthy diet and exercise plan to maintain your results.2

 Potential Risks and Side Effects